 After a hearing is held, the Tribunal will issue a decision and order determining compensation.

 Step 4.
 Appeals

-Under the Surface Rights Act, either party has the right to appeal a compensation order to the Court of Queen’s Bench of Alberta.
+Under the Surface Rights Act, either party has the right to appeal a compensation order to the Court of King’s Bench of Alberta.

 In many cases, the operator and the owner (or occupant) will reach an agreement on their own without using the Tribunal’s dispute resolution services.